When you create a Group on Stitch, Stitch will ask you what type of group you would like to create. You will have three options to select from:

 These options are outlined in the sections below.

-Regular groups are for Full members only (i.e. anyone on a Community Basic, Community Standard or Community Manager plan).
+Regular groups are for Full members only (i.e. anyone on a Basic, Standard or Plus plan).
 You will sometimes hear these groups described as Member-only groups.

-Community Basic, Community Standard and Community Manager members can create an unlimited number of Regular groups.
+Basic, Standard and Plus members can create an unlimited number of Regular groups.

 Public (or "Open") groups